MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/simplify-business-processes.md

 ## Track key performance indicators (KPIs) with Power BI reports

 Share and collaborate on interactive Power BI content in Microsoft Teams channels and chats.
-You can add a [Power BI tab](/microsoftteams/platform/tabs/what-are-tabs) to Teams to embed interactive reports and chat in Teams about your reports, and get notified when important things happen in Power BI right in your Teams activity feed.
+You can add the Power BI app to Teams to embed interactive reports and chat in Teams about your reports.

 More information: [Collaborate with Power BI in Microsoft Teams, Outlook, and Office](/power-bi/collaborate-share/service-collaborate-microsoft-teams).